muzsor/universe-doc/README.md

       * Using a `Re-Stat` will only apply to the currently selected stat page, not both stat pages.

+   10. 5 Daily Search Shop Teleports

-   10. and more to come over the game updates!
+   * and more to come over the game updates!

 </details></td></tr></table>